PASTORAL ENGAGEMENT PROGRAM

 Pastoral Engagement if the foundation for integration of the four pillars of formation which are central to lay and ordained ministry.
 It is a formative experience for parish and community as well as the student/facilitator.
 It can be framed in terms of DIVERSITY, THE GIFT OF THE STRANGER, and RECEPTIVE LISTENING.

 The Pastoral Engagement program is a requirement for all students in the Ministry Formation Program.
 The experience of engaging in a particular ministry initiative is structured for progressive development in competencies with emphasis on the context of the Church in Adelaide today.

 Engagement with the diversity of people and gifts within a range of parish and community settings gives students a greater understanding of themselves, of the relevance of the Gospel in their lives and the call to personal transformation.

 Through the Pastoral Engagement Program students and the team of the Ministry Formation Program builds closer relationships with parishes, communities, schools, hospitals and other sites of ministry.

 Spirituality is one of the four essential elements of the Ministry Formation Program.

-All participants in a four year MFP Certificate in Ministry pathway [with either ACU or Dayton theological studies] are required to participate in Spiritual Direction from the beginning of their second year.
+All students are required to participate in Spiritual Direction from the second semester of their first year.

 What can I expect in Spiritual Direction?